Skip to main content

 cd rollchain

-# Generate the Cosmos-SDK reviews module
+# Generate the reviews module

 spawn module new reviews